 Before joining MSF in 2010, Mr. Pencu was an attorney with Robinson & Cole LLP.

-Achieved full defense verdict in three panel JAMS arbitration on behalf of American Fortune 500 biotechnology company on $20 million indemnity claim asserted by European biotechnology conglomerate arising over apportionment of liability from misformulated fungicide product that was sold into marketplace and destroyed or stunted agricultural production on millions of acres of farms throughout the Midwest and Southeast areas of the United States.
-Simultaneously obtained $3.5 million verdict on behalf of client’s counterclaims in addition to the full defense verdict.
+Achieved full defense verdict in three panel JAMS arbitration on behalf of American Fortune 500 biotechnology company on a $20 million indemnity claim asserted by European biotechnology conglomerate arising over apportionment of liability from misformulated fungicide product sold into marketplace.

-Successfully defended public company, the largest distributor of electronic and communications products in multimillion dollar jury trial in Connecticut involving alleged conspiracy between public communications companies and construction companies to defraud the U.S. Government of funds relating to federal E-Rate capital projects.
+Successfully defended a public company, the largest distributor of electronic and communications products, in a multi-million dollar jury trial in Connecticut involving alleged conspiracy between public communications companies and construction companies to defraud the U.S. Government of funds relating to federal E-Rate capital projects.

-Achieved full defense verdict for Fortune 50 public company in bench trial in the U.S. District Court for the Southern District of New York arising from a complicated corporate financing deal between multiple parties in which the borrower alleged that the client wrongfully accepted and retained substantial multi-million dollar overpayments.
+Achieved full defense verdict for a Fortune 50 public company after federal trial in the U.S. District Court for the Southern District of New York, arising from a complicated corporate financing deal between multiple parties.

 Achieved full defense verdict on behalf of private equity firm and one of its principals in arbitration involving multimillion dollar commercial lease dispute with landlord.